United Blood Nation: History

-The United Blood Nation was formed on July 16, 1993, when incarcerated gang leaders Omar "OG Mack" Portee and Leonard "OG Dead Eye" McKenzie allied several gangs – including the Nine Trey Gangsters, GKB, and Blood Stone Villains – to protect members from the dominant Ñetas and Latin Kings gangs.
-The UBN was established as the New York branch of the California-based Bloods, to which its members are loosely affiliated with, and the gang spread along the East Coast as members were released from prison.
+The United Blood Nation was formed on July 16, 1993, when incarcerated gang leader Leonard "OG Dead Eye" McKenzie allied several gangs to protect members from the dominant Hispanic gangs.
+The UBN was established as the New York branch of the California-based Bloods, to which its members are loosely affiliated, and the gang spread along the East Coast as members were released from prison.

 The UBN became the dominant gang on the East Coast during the 1990s, outnumbering the rival Crips.
 The gang's meteoric rise to the top of the gang hierarchy was halted in 2001, however, when founder Omar Portee was arrested and later convicted of federal Racketeer Influenced and Corrupt Organizations Act (RICO) charges.
 Portee was sentenced to 50 years imprisonment and is currently incarcerated in the federal supermax ADX Florence prison in Colorado.
 In the years following Portee's incarceration, the UBN has splintered somewhat, with infighting among the gang's subgroups being reported.
 The UBN's co-founder and once-prominent member, Leonard McKenzie, has allegedly retired from the gangster lifestyle.